 How to borrow and order

+Students, staff and external users may borrow from Stockholm University Library.
 Students and staff at Stockholm University may borrow all material marked as home-loan or course literature.
 With your university account you can access all the library’s e-resources remotely.
 Staff can also borrow material on limited loans to their offices.

 If you are not a student or staff member at Stockholm University, you can borrow all material marked as home-loan, but not course literature.
 You can access the library’s e-resources on-site in the library.